Quantum convolutional channels and multiparameter families of 2-unitary matrices: Multistochasticity of unitary constructed form orthogonal Latin hypercubes

 \section{Multistochasticity of unitary $U$ constructed form orthogonal Latin hypercubes}

-In this Appendix, we present a proof of (quantum) multi-stochasticity of unitary operations constructed from orthogonal Latin cubes given in \eqref{multi_u_Latin}.
-However, before doing so, we must gently rewrite unitary matrix of interes.
+In this Appendix, we present a proof of (quantum) multi-stochasticity of unitary operations, related to multipartite convolutional channels, constructed from orthogonal Latin cubes given in \eqref{multi_u_Latin}.
+However, before doing so, we must gently rewrite the unitary matrix of interest.

 \begin{lem} Any unitary channel of the form \eqref{multi_u_Latin}:

 can be expressed by a new set on orthogonal Latin hypercubes $M^{(k)}$ as:

 \end{lem}